 The Cohen Defense Group cares about your health and well-being as you navigate the criminal justice system.
 It is important to us to keep you and our employees safe during this difficult time.
 As the attorneys in the Cohen Defense Group appear regularly in court, serve custodial populations, and come in close contact with a large variety of people throughout the day, we are all vaccinated.
 To ensure our availability for our clients, we are taking appropriate precautions to avoid contracting COVID-19 and to avoid having to quarantine due to virus exposure.
 As such we are requiring all who enter our offices to wear a face covering even if vaccinated themselves.
 Masks are available at the front counter for those who do not have one.

 We continue to offer free consultations.
-Let us know if you would prefer to schedule a phone consultation, a Zoom meeting, or an in-person meeting at our office.
+Let us know if you would prefer to schedule a phone consultation, a Zoom meeting, or an in-person (masked) meeting at our office.

 The Placer County Courts have implemented changes to their operations to address ongoing concerns regarding community spread of COVID-19.
-Effective August 3rd, 2020:
+Effective August 24th, 2021:

 - Physical distancing protocols have been implemented in the courthouses.

 - All court clerk’s offices will remain open.

 - No jury trials will begin between August 30, 2021 and September 10th, 2021.